 - 4 rashers bacon

-- 2 medium egg(s)
+- 2 egg

-- 4 slices Japanese fish cake "kamaboko"
+- 4 slices kamaboko fish cake

 - 2 portions udon noodles

-- finely chopped green onion(s)
+- finely chopped green onions

-- tempura flakes (tenkasu or agedama)
+- tempura flakes (tenkasu) (tenkasu or agedama)

 Instructions

-- Pour 500 ml dashi into a saucepan and add 2½ tbsp soy sauce, 1 tbsp mirin and bring to boil over a high heat.
+- Pour 500 ml dashi stock into a saucepan and add 2½ tbsp soy sauce, 1 tbsp mirin and bring to boil over a high heat.
 Let it boil for 1-2 minutes.

 - Turn off the heat and add ¼ tsp salt.
 Mix well.
 Reheat before serving if necessary.